 2. It was on 30 Nov 2013, that 19-year Deulofeu, playing for Everton, equalized against Arsenal on the 85th min (to earn a draw for the Toffees), and that set the usual London media flashlights on him.

 3. For all his gun pointing celebrations, between 2013-2016, Deulofeu appeared 75 times for Everton and scored a meagre 8 goals.
 In this period, Everton played over 110 games and Deulofeu was a regular starter in only a handful of those.
 Everton finished seventh in their domestic league last season.

 4. He wasn’t a first choice player at Sevilla (2014-15) either, where he scored 3 goals in 28 appearances – less than 50% appearances for Sevilla that season.

-5. Midway into last season, he was loaned to AC Milan, where his 4 goals and 3 assists off 18 games got interest for long-term service, from both, AC Milan and Barcelona.
+5. Midway through last season, he was loaned to AC Milan, where his 4 goals and 3 assists off 18 games got interest for long-term service, from both, AC Milan and Barcelona.
 Milan finished sixth in Serie A last season.

-8. To compare with a similar aged, similar position on pitch, similar traits player – Raheem Sterling, a year younger, has scored almost three times the goals and has 40% more appearances than the ex-La Masia product.
+8. To compare with a similar aged, similar position on the pitch, similar traits player – Raheem Sterling, a year younger, has scored almost three times the goals and has 40% more appearances than the ex-La Masia product.
 Yet today, Sterling will struggle to make to the Barcelona bench, so where does that put Deulofeu?

 Like Sterling, Deulofeu makes penetrative, speedy runs down the wings and is great in one-on-one situations.
-However his defensive abilities are still a big question mark and in the U-21 Euro final, he looked slow and unfit too.
+However his defensive abilities are still a big question mark and in the U-23 Euro final, he looked slow and unfit too.

 The Silver Linings